shimulH/currency-master/README.md

 ## Process!

-- React - Used Pure-React (without Redux/ContextAPI) for creating UI and DOM manipulation.
-Used just One State-full/Class-based Component for state management and others are pure functions.
+- React - Used Pure-React (without **Redux/ContextAPI**) for creating UI and DOM manipulation.
+Used just one `state-full/class-based` Component for state management and others are pure functions.
 - Promises - Managing API and asynchronous calls.
 - Bootstrap - Its fast, easy to manage and easy to setup.
 - FontAwesome - for icons.